Bill Martin (basketball)

 William Martin (born August 16, 1962) is an American former professional basketball player.
 He was a 6 ft 7 in 205 lb forward and played collegiately at Georgetown University from 1981-85.

 Martin was selected with the 2nd pick of the second round in the 1985 NBA draft by the Indiana Pacers.
 He played 66 games for them in 1985-86, averaging 5.0 points, 1.9 rebounds and 0.8 assists per game.
 In his second and third seasons he played with the New York Knicks and Phoenix Suns, respectively.

 Martin played in the Continental Basketball Association (CBA) for the Cincinnati Slammers, Topeka Sizzlers, La Crosse Catbirds and Rockford Lightning from 1986 to 1995.
 He won a CBA championship with the Catbirds in 1990.
 He was selected to the All-CBA Second Team and All-Defensive Second Team in 1987.

+Personal life

 He was married to Janice Jackson and had a son, Christopher Martin who played at St. Patrick's and later played at Marshall University.
 Christopher transferred to Mount Saint Mary's.
 He finished his collegiate career at Savannah State University.
 Chris has his own business, CMartyfit.
 Bill married Jacki Carter in 2002 and had a daughter.